Fathers day 2021: from Shah Rukh Khan to Abhishek Bachchan, the coolest dads in Bollywood | ExBulletin

 Aamir Khan

-Aamir Khan has three children – Junaid Khan, Ira Khan and Azad Rao Khan.
-Aamir can be called the liberal father of Bollywood because he realizes the importance of letting his children do their jobs.
-His eldest son Junaid is set to make his Bollywood debut soon.
-Aaamir’s daughter, Ira, is a philanthropist and supports many NGOs working for the well-being of mental health.
+Aamir Khan has 3 children – Junaid Khan, Khan Individual Retirement Account as well as Azad Rao Khan.
+Aamir can be called the liberal dad of Bollywood because he knows the relevance of allowing his children to be their point of view.
+His eldest son Junaid is ready to launch his Bollywood fast.
+Aaamir’s granddaughter The individual retirement account is a benefactor and supports many NGOs for the benefit of psychological well-being.

 Hrithik Roshan

-The parenting skills of Hrithik Roshan and Sussane Khan are impressive.
-After Hrithik and Sussane separated, their children Hridhaan and Hrehaan began living with their mother, but Hrithik made sure to spend quality time with her sons.
-Susanne called her ex-husband, Hrithik, the best father ever.
+Hrithik Roshan as well as Sussane Khan’s parenting abilities are amazing.
+After Hrithik and Sussane parted ways, their children Hridhaan and Hrehaan began to take care of their mother, but Hrithik made sure to spend quality time with her children.
+Susanne actually called her ex-husband, Hrithik, the “ideal daddy of all time.”

 Akshay Kumar

-Akshay Kumar has two children, his son Aarav Bhaita and his daughter Nitara Kumar.
-Speaking to the IANS about parenting, Akshay said, “Before when I was finishing my shoot, I wasn’t really interested in coming home.
-But after the birth of my children, I wait until I finish working so I can come home and spend time with them.
-I want to hear them call me daddy, daddy, daddy.
-Happiness is something I will never be able to measure.
+Akshay Kumar has 2 children – boy Aarav Bhaita and baby girl Nitara Kumar.
+Speaking to IANS about a relative, Akshay said: “Previously, when I used to finish my shoot, I wasn’t really curious about coming home.
+Yet after the birth of my kids, I wait until I finish my job to make sure I can hurry home and spend time with them.
+I would love to hear them call me daddy, daddy, daddy.
+Joy is something I don’t could ever determine.

 Shahid Kapoor

-Shahid Kapoor shares a beautiful relationship with his two cute children Misha Kapoor and Zain Kapoor.
-The star continues to share messages about himself playing, training, dancing, drawing and painting with his children.
+Shahid Kapoor shares a wonderful partnership with her 2 adorable children – Misha Kapoor as well as Zain Kapoor.
+The celebrity continues to share articles about himself playing, exercising, dancing, attracting and repainting with his children.

 Abhishek Bachchan

-One of the coolest fathers in Bollywood is Abhishek Bachchan.
-In an interview with IANS, Abhishek mentioned that “the gifts a parent can give to children are love, care, education and understanding.”
-He also added that “taking care of the child is never just a mother’s role.
-It’s all about sharing responsibilities.
-Dad’s Goals, Are You Tempted?
+Among the coolest dads in Bollywood is Abhishek Bachchan In a meeting with IANS, Abhishek had actually discussed that “the gifts that moms and dads can give to children are love, treatment, education and learning as well as understanding.”
+He also added that “caring for the child is never just a mother’s job.
+It’s all about sharing the obligations.
+Father’s goals, anyone?

 Kunal Kemmu

-The actor added, “So when we travel I take her to different parks and gardens and other scenic places.
-I enjoy such play dates where we father-daughter can have fun with each other.
+The star said, “So when we go on a trip, I take her to various parks as well as backyards as well as various other beautiful places.
+I look forward to those play days where we father-daughter can we feast among ourselves.

 Angad Bedi

-Angad Bedis’ equation with his daughter Mehr really melts our hearts.
-For example, Angad recently recovered from the coronavirus and explained how difficult it was for him to stay in quarantine, away from his 2-year-old daughter Mehr and his wife Neha Dhupia.
+Angad Bedi’s formula with his granddaughter Mehr truly thaws our hearts.
+For example, Angad recently recovered from coronavirus and had actually shared how difficult it was for him to stay in quarantine, away from his 2 year old baby girl Mehr and the other half Neha Dhupia.

 Rampal d’Arjun